* Front month well above recent 3-month spot low

 ANOTHER BIG STORAGE DRAW, BUT STOCKS ABOVE AVERAGE

-148 billion cubic feet, above industry expectations for a
+week by 148 billion cubic feet, above industry expectations for

 Declines have beat industry expectations for the past three

-some permanent underlying growth in demand this year as
+underlying growth in demand this year as utilities switch from

 Despite the large draws, storage remains at 3.168 trillion

-cubic feet, about 4 percent below year-ago levels, but more than
+cubic feet, about 4 percent below year-earlier levels, but more

 Inventories started the heating season in early November at

-3.929 tcf, the fourth straight year when inventories have headed
+3.929 tcf, the fourth straight year in which they have headed

-into the heating season at an all-time peak.
+into the heating season at a record peak.

 average decline for that week of 176 bcf.